7Block Labs

 Wallet & Key Management

-• Revoke compromised keys
+• Revoke any keys that might be compromised.

-• Implement multi-signature wallets for critical assets
+• Set up multi-signature wallets for your essential assets.

 Infrastructure Restoration

-• Re-synchronize nodes from trusted sources
+• Re-sync nodes using trusted sources

 4. Post-Incident Review

-• Update security controls and runbook procedures
+• Revamp security controls and enhance the runbook procedures

 Practical Recommendations & Best Practices